waynodiablo/Oystercard/pills/rest.md

 ## Exercises

-- Design the urls for a RESTful API for the Makers Bnb project (a clone of Airbnb)
+- Design the url schema for a RESTful API for the Makers Bnb project (a clone of Airbnb)
-- Design a RESTful API for Gmail
+- Design a RESTful API schema for Gmail